x2dtu/snake/README.md

 # Snake Game
 This is my version of the classic snake game created using python's pygame.
+I have used custom royalty-free sound effects and have personally made all the visual art for this game.
+Please email me at 3069391@gmail.com or comment on this project page should you have any questions about the game, suggestions for further improvement, or have found any bugs.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/82241006/177054941-99c83e70-4f01-40eb-b39d-cb2d416b0fa5.png)